About – David Leach and Failedexe

 I used to hack under the alias “3x3mpt’ or “exempt”.
 Eventually I was caught and found myself in legal trouble.
 I will elaborate more on the hacking successes and failures in my upcoming book.

 ‘Exempt’ was subsequently my gamer tag as well from 95- 2010.
 Prior to that I played under the gamertag ‘skub@steeve’.
 Failedexe started out as a wordpress blog on the free hosting platform in 2002.
-I originally blogged about Linux/ Unix how-tos, pc modding, overclocking, hardware & software reviews, HTPC setup and modding, video game reviews, and illegal and legal hack/cracks.
+I originally blogged about Linux/ Unix how-tos, pc modding, overclocking, hardware & software reviews, HTPC setup and modding, video game reviews, keyboard and mouse reviews, and illegal and legal hack/cracks.
 Youtube didn’t exist yet.
 High speed internet was not rolled out in the majority of America yet.

 The demise of Failedexe…